November / Month of the Sonata – 27

 walls, windows, a hearth, all of

-which would become church,
+which would become a church,

 then a Church, and by the time of